Finding a Top Financial Advisor in McLean, Virginia

 Brown Miller Wealth Management

-As a fee-only firm, Brown Miller has no third-party affiliations through which it might be able to receive commissions.
+As a fee-only firm, Brown Miller has no third-party affiliations through which it or its advisors may be able to receive commissions.
 A fee-based firm operates differently, receiving third-party commissions and being subject to a potential conflict of interest.

 Brown Miller Wealth Management Background

-Brown Miller Wealth Management was founded in 2019, registering with the SEC just a few months ago.
+Brown Miller Wealth Management was founded in 2019.
 Christopher W. Brown and David A. Miller are the firm's two principal owners.
-Both gentlemen are certified financial planners (CFP).
-Brown is also a certified investment management analyst (CIMA).

 Brown Miller provides its clients with the following services: